karosowka13/marvelopedia/README.md

 ## Functions

 1. Fetches data from an external Marvel API
-2. Prop Types typings for React Components
+2. Prop Types typings for React Components and Redux Reducer
 3. Implemented Redux app state management
 4. Implemented responsive design
 5. Includes a mock authentication functionality- save a fake token to memory in order to access to the private root of the main app view after reloading or reopening the tab
+6. Redirect to log in view, when user not logged in
+7. Custom `useLogin` hook
-6. Data presented as cards on a grid
+8. Data presented as cards on a grid
-7. Cards include shortened data from their respective data nodes and navigate to full data view when clicked
+9. Cards include shortened data from their respective data nodes and navigate to full data view when clicked
-8. Allows users to access respective data nodes views by a URL with a name, e.g. `~/A.I.M.` to access A.I.M. character full data view
+10. Allows users to access respective data nodes views by a URL with a name, e.g. `~/A.I.M.` to access A.I.M. character full data view
-9. Search all resources
+11. Search all resources by name
-10. Filter by the comics title
+12. Filter by the date of notification
+13. Page size option - `"10", "20", "40", "60", "80", "100"` results on the page.

 ## Perview of the application